karray/karray/README.md

-- 🧅🔍 Peeling back the mystery layers of AI - one transparent slice at a Time #XAI
+- 🧅🔍 Peeling back the mystery layers of AI - one transparent slice at a time #XAI

 ---